psuong/github-portfolio/content/post/scaffolding-in-development.md

 solves the problem you’re trying to solve with a single function!
 Now that’s a whole lot of time saved and you can now move onto the next feature.

-But…some time down the line you need to tweak a functionality within the API to allow you do to do something a bit more grand.
+But... some time down the line you need to tweak a functionality within the API to allow you do to do something a bit more grand.
 You look through StackOverflow, a forum, or Github issues to get some kind of idea on how to tweak the API’s pipeline, but then you realize that currently there is no way to solve your particular solution and the developer(s) of said API wouldn’t support said feature until X months later.